 In 1801 a national Census was commissioned, as a head count.
 Then again in 1811, 1821 & 1831, and some local census can still be found, the first complete census was carried out on 6th June 1841, and every 10 years since, (except 1941, due to the war).
 An enumerator had to visit every home, and list the inhabitants, as many were illiterate, and unable to fill in forms for themselves.
 As time has gone on and the population better educated, we complete the forms ourselves, and the information required becoming more detailed.

 Studying the census’ is very interesting, it is possible to follow a family as it grows and then separates to produce further households within a community.
 The birth, marriage and burial records can be studied to further enhance the details.
 Old maps give us further clues to the history of Carbrooke, some road names have changed, others remained the same.

 In 1837 the government introduced civil registration, a legal requirement to inform the local registrar of any birth, marriage or death.
 Carbrooke is included in the Wayland Registration district.

 There were two non-Conformist chapels – Methodist and Unitarian, which appealed to agricultural as well as industrial communities.
+It is believed the Unitarian Chapel was established in 1833.
 The first Methodist Chapel at ‘1 and 2 Chapel Cottages’ on Broadmoor Road was built in 1860 as a Primitive Methodist Chapel, before moving to a new building in Mill Lane 1870.
 It closed in 1988 and is now a private house.
-The Unitarian Chapel in Broadmoor Road was founded in 1833, later became a private dwelling, and the building demolished c1980.
+The Unitarian Chapel in Broadmoor Road, later became a private dwelling, and the building demolished c1980.

 (1821 = 771) (1831 = 789) (1841 = 807) (1851 =796) (1881 = 612) (1894 = 534) (1901 = 573) (2001 =1176) (2011 = 2073)